-Step 3 – iTunes should automatically detect that your device is in Recovery Mode and will automatically start to restore your device to a default state without a lock screen.
+Step 3. iTunes should automatically detect that your device is in Recovery Mode and automatically restore your device to a default state without a lock screen.
 Wait until this process is completed before disconnecting your device and using it as normal.

 2.5 Use Find My iPhone feature in iCloud

-The fifth and final approach you can take to removing a lock screen from your recently updated iPhone or iPad when faced with the iOS 13/13.2 glitch is taking advantage of the integrated Apple technology and feature known as Find My iPhone.
+The fifth and final approach you can take to removing a lock screen from your recently updated iPhone or iPad when faced with the iOS 14/13 glitch is taking advantage of the integrated Apple technology and features are known as Find My iPhone.

-While this feature originally allows you to literally find your iPhone in the situation where it’s lost, as well as offering many other security features to help ensure your device and data doesn’t fall into the wrong hands, you can also use it to remove your unwanted lock screen.
+While this feature originally allows you to literally find your iPhone in the situation where it’s lost and offers many other security features to help ensure your device and data don’t fall into the wrong hands, you can also use it to remove your device unwanted lock screen.